ohspc89/NEUR490/README.md

 # NEUR490

-R scripts prepared to preprocess ELAN output
+This repository is prepared to share R scripts prepared to preprocess .txt files.